-The Committee will make recommendations for input from the membership and approval of the Board of Directors.
-The NRC can form sub-committees whenever necessary to facilitate the committee's work.
+The Committee will make recommendations for input and approval of the Board of Directors.
+The NRC can form subcommittees whenever necessary to facilitate the committee's work.

 The Committee's plans (annual, quadrennial, etc.) and the annual budget must be approved by the President and Chief Executive Officer and the Board of Directors.